yenny-maya/data-project-portfolio/README.md

 ## About Me

-I combine technical expertise in SQL, Python, and data visualization with strong business-oriented thinking.
+I combine technical knowledge in SQL, Python, and data visualization with strong business-oriented thinking.
 My work focuses on extracting actionable insights from real-world datasets, optimizing performance metrics, and supporting strategic decisions.

 Core strengths: